corrode/corrode.github.io/content/blog/immutability/index.md

 This returns a new `Mailbox` every time we add a message.

-To systems programmers, this might seem inefficient, because we're allocating a new `Mailbox` every time we add an email.
-However, this is not as bad as it sounds for a few reasons:
+To the keen-eyed systems programmer, this might sound a tad excessive: "A fresh Mailbox for each email?
+Really?"
+But before dismissing it, remember that in purely functional languages like Haskell, such practices are not just common but
+effective:

 * In the `addEmail` function, you're prepending an email to the list with the `:` operator.
-Prepending to a linked list in Haskell is an `O(1)` operation, so it's quite efficient.
+Prepending to a linked list in Haskell is an `O(1)` operation, so it's quite performant.
 * While you're returning a new `Mailbox`, Haskell's lazy evaluation and the way it handles memory can mitigate some of the potential inefficiencies.
 For instance, unchanged parts of a data structure might be shared between the old and new versions.

-In practice, the code is a lot easier to reason about and it might not even be slower.

-The functional version pushed us towards a better design, because it made it obvious that we don't need the `totalWordCount` field at all:
+The functional approach pushed us towards a better design, because it made it obvious that we don't need the `totalWordCount` field at all:
 It was much easier to write a version which calculates the sum on the fly instead of mutating state.

-While we *could* use an identical approach, it is much less common in Rust.
-Instead, that's where the `mut` keyword might come in handy.
+The code is a lot easier to reason about and it might not even be slower.
+While lazy evaluation has many advantages, its main drawback is that [memory usage becomes hard to predict](https://wiki.haskell.org/Lazy_evaluation).

+Rust does not have lazy evaluation (in part because of Rust's focus on predictable runtime behavior), so we can't rely on the same optimizations.
+Instead, using `mut` in this context is acceptable, because it offers a pragmatic trade-off between performance and readability.
-We can use it to indicate that we want to mutate the original `Mailbox` instead of returning a new one, while still avoiding the `total_word_count` field from the original code.
+We mutate the original `Mailbox`, while still avoiding the `total_word_count` field from the original code.

 ```rust
 pub struct Mailbox {